STRATEGIC PLAN 2021–2024

 Improve interaction with natural features in socially vulnerable neighborhoods.

-- 20,000 unique addresses within socially vulnerable neighborhoods will be within a half-mile of a publicly accessible, well cared for greenspace and/or high impact landscape.
+Increase the number of unique addresses in socially vulnerable neighborhoods that are within a half-mile of a publicly accessible, well cared-for greenspace and/or high impact landscape by 33%

 Strengthen biodiversity to help nature thrive throughout Indianapolis.